 First of all, on the tour, I learned the difference between schnitzel and Wienerschnitzel.
 Weiner is the German word for Vienna, which is where the latter are produced.
 They’re also made with veal, whereas the German version is usually pork.
 You can either order them with mashed potatoes or french fries on the side, or you can get one in a hamburger bun with coleslaw or other toppings.

 Now, you might look at the sandwich and think it’s a chicken burger.
 They look similar, but one is a Ford and the other is a Ferrari.
 I really don’t know how to describe the taste of the schnitzel.
 In America, I hated pork chops; Germany knows how to make them delicious!
-Laura said she had a new favorite food, and we ended up having one every day we were in Berlin!
+I ended up having one every day I was in Berlin!

 Learning About the Different Kinds of Wurst (Sausages)